 So you had a bad day, as the song goes.
 The Brexit vote has reminded investors that the stock market is not for the faint of heart – but nor is it for the impulsive or impatient.
 It’s time to take a step back and examine the EU Referendum’s lessons for investors.
 ‘Rollercoaster ride’ is a

 As the pound tumbles and stock markets slide in the wake of the UK’s vote to Leave the EU, is there anywhere safe for the risk-averse investor?
 We examine the best bolt-holes available.
-Everyone expected this to be a rough ride, but the shockwaves from the EU Referendum have taken even the pessimists by surprise.
+Article by Nick Green.

 Everyone hopes to save if they can, but not so many of us feel ready to invest.
 You may think investment seems a bit too close to gambling to be worth the risk.
 However, if you go about it in the right way, investing doesn’t have to be a scary prospect.
 The popular perception is

 The carol singers are here!
 But wait, don’t hide in the house pretending to be out – this time they have some festive financial wisdom to share with you.
 Let’s face it, gold, frankincense and myrrh don’t come cheap… We three kings of Orient are Keen to make our money go far Bonds or

 The only way is ethics – that’s what many smart investors now think.
 The growing popularity of green and ethical investment reflects a belief that sustainability and social acceptability have become necessary for long-term growth.
 If you’re tempted by the notion of cash with a conscience, here’s your guide to getting started.
 ‘I’d like to

 Low interest rates may be great for borrowers, but savers and investors have been in the doldrums for years.
 Frustration might drive you to look at alternative investments, with a popular one today being peer-to-peer (or crowd) lending.
 But how does this work – and is it worth the risk?
 For a long time, savers have